SkyBlueFlash/TOP_LandingPage/README.md

 # TOP_LandingPage
-a sollution for The Odin Project landing page assignment
+a solution for The Odin Project landing page assignment

-<a href='https://github.com/Lun-Dev/Landing-Page'>Link to preview!</a>
+<a href='https://skyblueflash.github.io/TOP_LandingPage/'>Link to preview!</a>